About Canyonlands National Park

 Prices and Passes

-• Private Vehicle – $30.
-This admits one private, non-commercial vehicle, 15 passenger capacity or less and its occupants.
+Private Vehicle – $30.
+This admits one private, non-commercial vehicle, 15 passenger capacity or less, and its occupants.

-• Motorcycle – $25.
+Motorcycle – $25.
 This admits a private, non-commercial motorcycle and its riders.

-• Per Person- $15.
-Admits one individual without a car such as a bicyclist, hiker or pedestrian.
+Per Person - $15.
+Admits one individual without a car, such as a bicyclist, hiker, or pedestrian.

-• Children 15 years or younger are admitted for free.
+Children 15 years or younger are admitted for free.

 Entrance Passes are also available for park visitors.
 The Southeast Utah Parks Annual Pass costs $55.
-It is valid for one year through the month it is purchased.
+It is valid for one year from the month it is purchased.
 This pass admits one private, non-commercial vehicle or the pass holder to both Arches and Canyonlands National Parks, as well as the Natural Bridges National Museum.

 The Visitor Centers

 There are three visitor centers at Canyonland National Park.
+Each area provides unique insights that are an essential part of any Canyonlands National Park guide.

 Island in the Sky Visitor Center

-This visitor center includes exhibits, maps, backcountry permits, books and general information for visitors.
+This visitor center includes exhibits, maps, backcountry permits, books, and general information for visitors.
 There are park rangers on duty, vault toilets, and you can get drinking water inside during regular business hours or outside 24 hours a day between March and December.

 The Needles Visitor Center